pcamus/Educational-boards/Pico_therm/README.md

   - A LDR.
   - A potentiometer.
   - A LED.
-- A Neopixel header
+- A Neopixel header.
-- An UART 0 Header
+- An UART 0 Header.
-- A µSD Header
+- A µSD Header.

 ![](therm_rpi_pico.jpg)